Paul Auerbach: Early life and education

-Auerbach received his Doctorate of Medicine from the Duke University School of Medicine in 1977.
+Auerbach received his M.D. from the Duke University School of Medicine in 1977.
 Auerbach then went on to Dartmouth Hitchcock Medical Center and completed his clinical internship in 1978 before starting a residency in emergency medicine at the University of California, Los Angeles Medical Center.
 Upon completion of his residency in 1980, Auerbach became board certified in emergency medicine by the American Board of Emergency Medicine in 1981.

-Auerbach later went on to complete a Master of Science in management as a Sloan Fellow at the Stanford Graduate School of Business.
-He died on June 23, 2021, from brain cancer at the age of 70.
+Auerbach later went on to complete an M.S. in management as a Sloan Fellow at the Stanford Graduate School of Business.

-Career
+Career and life

 From 1980 to 1981, Auerbach was an assistant professor of medicine at the Temple University School of Medicine in Philadelphia, Pennsylvania.
 He then went on to become assistant clinical professor of medicine at the University of California, San Francisco until 1985 when he moved to the Vanderbilt University School of Medicine in Nashville, Tennessee.
 Vanderbilt promoted Auerbach to professor in 1991 and later that year he moved to the Stanford University School of Medicine.
-Auerbach served as the chief, Division of Emergency Medicine, Department of Surgery at the Stanford University School of Medicine from 1991 to 1995.
-Auerbach served as the Redlich Family Professor of Surgery in the Division of Emergency Medicine at Stanford School of Medicine, Stanford University.
+Auerbach served as the chief of the division of emergency medicine at the Stanford University School of Medicine from 1991 to 1995.
+Auerbach served as the Redlich Family Professor of Surgery in the division of emergency medicine at Stanford School of Medicine, Stanford University.

+Auerbach founded the Wilderness Medical Society February 15, 1983 with Ed Geehr and Ken Kizer.
+Their efforts helped bridge the gap between traditional medical practice and the unique challenges of providing care in remote and extreme environments.
+The organization's mission was defined as fostering scientific knowledge and education related to wilderness medicine, benefiting both its members and the general public.

+Under Auerbach’s leadership, the Wilderness Medical Society quickly established a foundational framework to advance its goals.
+Early efforts focused on five key areas: administration, curriculum development—ultimately shaping the Fellowship in the Academy of Wilderness Medicine (FAWM)—conferences, and publications.
+Over time, these pillars evolved into six primary focus areas: membership, conferences, education, research, the Academy of Wilderness Medicine, and Adventure Education.

+Auerbach and his colleagues prioritized excellence and credibility in all Wilderness Medical Society educational programs.
+In 1984, their commitment to high standards was recognized when the organization earned accreditation from the Accreditation Council for Continuing Medical Education (ACCME).

+Auerbach was the editor for the Journal of Wilderness Medicine (currently Wilderness and Environmental Medicine) published by the Wilderness Medical Society from 1990 to 1995.
+Auerbach was also the author of a number of articles and books on topics such as emergency medicine, hazardous marine animals, and scuba diving, including two books of underwater photography.
+He died on June 23, 2021, from brain cancer at the age of 70.